AndreasTraut/Machine-Learning-with-Python/README.md

 <u>Coding:</u>

-If you Google for example *"how to prepare and clean the data with spark"*, you will find tons of documents around *removing null values* or *encoders* (like the OneHotEncoder for treating categorical inputs) or *pipelines* (for putting all the steps in an efficient, customizable order) so on.
+If you Google for example *"how to prepare and clean the data with spark"*, you will find tons of documents around *"removing null values"* or *"encoders"* (like the OneHotEncoder for treating categorical inputs) or *"pipelines"* (for putting all the steps in an efficient, customizable order) so on.
 You will be overwhelmed of all this.
-What I will do here is nothing more than putting it together so that it works for my problem (which can be challenging as well sometimes).
+Some resources to mention are the [official documentation](https://spark.apache.org/docs/latest/ml-guide.html) and a few more Github repositories like e.g. [tirthajyoti/Spark-with-Python](https://github.com/tirthajyoti/Spark-with-Python) (MIT licence), [Apress/learn-pyspark](https://github.com/Apress/learn-pyspark) (Freeware License), [mahmoudparsian/pyspark-tutorial](https://github.com/mahmoudparsian/pyspark-tutorial) (Apache License v2.0).
+What I will do here in my repository is nothing more than putting it together so that it works for my problem (which can be challenging as well sometimes).
 Adapting it for your needs should be easier from this point on.

 <u>Data:</u>

 If you would like to do further analysis or produce alternate visualizations of the Airbnb-data, you can download them from [here](http://insideairbnb.com/get-the-data.html).
-It is available below under a [Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication"](http://creativecommons.org/publicdomain/zero/1.0/) license.
+It is available below under a [Creative Commons 1.0 Universal "Public Domain Dedication"](http://creativecommons.org/publicdomain/zero/1.0/) license.
 The data for the Vermont-Vendor-Payments can be downloaded from [here](https://data.vermont.gov/Finance/Vermont-Vendor-Payments/786x-sbp3) and are available under the [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/1.0/).
 The movies database doesn't even mention a license and is from [Kaggle](https://www.kaggle.com/isaactaylorofficial/imdb-10000-most-voted-feature-films-041118/metadata).
 There you find a lot of more datasets and also coding examples for your studies.

-## 1. Movies Database Example
+## I. Movies Database Example

 A good starting point for finding useful datasets is "Kaggle" (www.kaggle.com).
 I downloaded the movies dataset from [here](https://www.kaggle.com/isaactaylorofficial/imdb-10000-most-voted-feature-films-041118).
 The dataset from Kaggle contains the following columns: